Force over Distance: Chapter 28

 “Not yet we don’t,” Young said, “and any supply line we get?
 Is going to come with David Telford.”

 “He’s replacing you?”
-This seemed to set Rush back.
-“They have no grounds—”
+This set Rush back.
+“They’ve no grounds—”

 Grounds?
 Rush, they are fighting a war with the Ori.
 And yeah.
-Maybe, maybe Jackson and O’Neill can keep them from replacing me, but, if he comes here, apparently, he’s coming for you.
+Maybe, maybe Jackson and O’Neill can keep them from replacing me, but if he comes here, he’s coming for you.
 To complete that god damn project the pair of you were working on.”

 Rush,” Young growled.
 “You’re not taking this seriously.”

 Rush glared at him.
-“You want a technical problem with their feasibility assessment?
+“Y’want a technical problem with their feasibility assessment?
 Certainly.
 I’ve got one for you.
 We’ll call it: no-one-gates-onto-Destiny-without-the-express-permission-of-Dr.-Nicholas-fucking-Rush.
 Will that work?”

 Eyes livid, Rush pointed two fingers straight at him in clear warning.
 “Back off.”